September 26, 2024

 My favourite story about how influential ‘events’ can be on the culture of a business is Honest Burgers.
 One of their company values is ‘simplicity’… but Tom, Dorian and Phil didn’t set out to create a simple business.

-What actually happened was that they got offered their first site was in Brixton Market.
+What actually happened was that they got offered their first site in Brixton Market.
 It was a tiny space.
 I reckon it’s less than 15m3.
 They didn’t have space for a coffee machine or a fridge for desserts.
 So they just served burgers and chips.
-Jay Rayner famously reviewed the chips as “edible crystal meth” and pretty soon there were customers queuing round the market.
+Jay Rayner famously reviewed the chips as “edible crystal meth” and pretty soon customers were queuing round the market.

 3. Meta cultures